Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 Magnesium is the second most common mineral in every cell.
 The body depends on magnesium for over 300 enzyme reactions.

-The image shows a white contour drawing of a person sitting in lotus position against a blurry background of a sunset over the sea.
-The word
+The image shows a white outline drawing of a person sitting in lotus position against a blurred background of a sunset over the sea.
+The word "RELAX" is written below the figure.
+A blurred wooden dock is visible in the foreground.

 Magnesium & Stress